alanmcilwaine/welly-transport/Alison/Alan-review.md

 ## Top Recommendations

 - Implement a visible undo button to revert to an older state.
-- Have some way to pick a line or station without having to remember their names.
-This could be done through a map or directory of some kind.
+- Include help messages throughout a task.
+For example, if a search is not found, recommend to the user to press the navigation icon or to view a directory of lines/stations.

 ###  Severity Rating